buddhigayashan/CEY-COIR-COMPANY/README.md

 The chatbot was built using custom logic in Node.js and React, designed to assist both new visitors and existing users by answering common questions and providing a user-friendly interface.
 ---

+📂 You can view my complete implementation in the bugfix branch of our team repo.

 ## 🛠️ Tech Stack

 | Layer       | Technology        |